Programs for Children

 Tech Requirements: an LCD projector and screen; a microphone (preferably a lapel type); and a table for my props.
 I bring my own MAC laptop and adapter.

-I enjoy presenting to adults - from teachers to aspiring children's book authors and illustrators to people who simply love picture books - about how and why I create my nature books.
-Click here for a list of conferences and other events at which I have spoken.
+I enjoy presenting to adults, from educators to aspiring children's book authors and illustrators to those who simply love picture books.
+I’ve spoken at events ranging from the National Book Festival to the American Library Association’s Annual Conference.
+Click here for a list of others at which I have presented.

 Let's Make Art!
 A Workshop